bsonegill/get_metrics/README.md

 The biggest and most obvious is that (pretty much) all calculations and functionality happens in one function, potentially causing problems where a bug in a single line may cause a crash or more faulty/incorrect values than if a different approach was taken.

 A more sensible approach would be to use classes, starting with dataframes and data needed for each metric in the top class, branching out into sub-classes for metrics requiring additional data and then bringing it all together with a final result class that inherits from all of the others, having the resulting metrics as instance attributes.

+Thanks for reading this till the end and I hope to get a chance to hear your opinion!